 For more general information regarding SAP in California click Here.

 Teen Academic Parenting Program (TAPP) promotes the well being of pregnant & parenting teens and their children in San Luis Obispo County.
 This is accomplished through advocacy, encouraging self-sufficiency and goal setting.
-Skilled professionals assess the teen’s needs and coordinate community services and resources with emphasis in the areas of: completion of high school & college enrollment, health of the parent & baby, parenting skills, identification of a support system and life skill building.
-Program projects include case management, support groups and Teen Parent Voices, an educational panel.
+Skilled professionals assess the teen’s needs and coordinate community services and resources with emphasis in the areas in services stated below.
 The program is voluntary and there is no cost.

 CARE NO MATTER WHAT